ShaunMillsDev/advent_of_code_2021/README.md

 Calculate the horizontal position and depth you would have after following the planned course.
 What do you get if you multiply your final horizontal position by your final depth?

 **Part 2:**
+Continuation from part 1, instructions alter values in a different way.